delatbabel/elocryptfive/README.md

 * Laravel 5.1 LTS (untested on 5.2 and later versions)
 * PHP > 5.6.0 (need the `hash_equals()` function which was added in PHP 5.6)
 * PHP [openssl extension](http://php.net/manual/en/book.openssl.php).
+* A working OpenSSL implementation on your OS.
+OpenSSL comes pre-built with most Linux distributions and other forms of Unix such as *BSD.
+There may or may not be a working OpenSSL implementation on a Windows system depending on how your LA?P stack was built.
+I cannot offer support for installing or using ElocryptFive on systems that do not have an OpenSSL library.

 ## Contributors